BawdyAnarchist/quBSD/Conventions.md

 CLEAR is occassionally needed when a WARN is discarded in favor of some alternative path, to not pollute the $ERR file

 MUTE is rarely used, if/when you know that some error is harmless and you want clean up the $ERR file regardless.
-This is there more for "completeness" than with the expectation of being used.

 ## Library Notes